jbahamon/ctm-lucca/Readme.md

 - **Torture Attack**: `D, DB, B, b/c` (Ground/Air)

-Uses 500 Power.
+Requires 500 Power.
 A short-ranged throw.
 Depending on the opponent's size, a different torture device or Infernal Demon will be used to inflict damage on them.

 - **Tetsuzanko**: `B, F, b` (Ground/Air)